hsuanchih/Scribbles/Computer-Network/OSI-Model.md

 On receiving the `ACK` from the client, the server considers the connection opened, and allocates buffer for receiving packets from the client.

+### SSL 4-Way Handshake
+Establishing a TCP connection allows us to send data in the clear, but we want to avoid communication in the clear at all costs because this introduces privacy & security issues.
+The solution is to encrypt the data before sending it.

+There are various options that lets us encrypt data we send & have the recipient decrypt the data when received.
+Either symmetric or asymmetric cryptography can do the job equally well, but for efficiency reasons we want to use symmetric cryptography if it is at all possible.
+So what would make symmetric cryptography not possible in our case?
+The road-block is the exchange of encrytion key.

+We can't send the encryption key in the clear because an eavesdropper can listen in on the line and intercept the encryption key.
+Asymmetric cryptography solves problems with key exchange, but we don't want to use it for all data exchange because it is too computationally demanding.
+Is there a middle ground where we can use asymmetric cryptography to bootstrap our symmetric key exchange?

+This is where the SSL 4-way handshake comes into play:

 ---
 ## Transport
 ### Stop & Wait